IAmBaut/ImgboardTools/README.md

 (You can skip this if you know how to use a command line and how to install dependencies)

-*I have no idea what a CLI is, nor do I know how to install dependencies and half those words don't even look like english*
+***I have no idea what a CLI is, nor do I know how to install dependencies and half those words don't even look like english.
+Help.***

 If you have no idea what this whole thing is and you just wanted to install a program and be done with it, I have good and bad news: